Louis-CharlesBiron/canvasDotEffect/readme.md

     customGradient.colorStops = [[0, "green"], [1, "pink"]]

-    // Access the gradient assigned to the shape's filling and update it dummyFilledShape.fillColor.updateGradient()
+    // Access the gradient assigned to the shape's filling and update it dummyFilledShape.fillColorRaw.updateGradient()
 ```

-**Note:** when using a Shape instance as the 'positions' parameter, the gradient will update automatically.
+**Note:** when using a Shape or a Dot instance as the 'positions' parameter, the gradient will update every frame automatically.

 #### Example use 1:
 ###### - Coloring a FilledShape with a gradient and making a rotating gradient effect